MoBiodiv/mobr/README.md

 This reposititory hosts an R package that is being developed for estimating biodiversity and the components of its change.

+The concepts and methods behind this R package are described in two preprints that are both currently in review.

+McGlinn, D.J.
+X. Xiao, F. May, S. Blowes, J. Chase, N. Gotelli, T. Knight, B. McGill, and O. Purschke. preprint.
+MoB (Measurement of Biodiversity): a method to separate the scale-dependent effects of species abundance distribution, density, and aggregation on diversity change. *bioRxiv* 244103. doi: https://doi.org/10.1101/244103.

+Chase, J.M., B. McGill, D.J.
+McGlinn, F. May, S.A.
+Blowes, X. Xiao, T. Knight. prepint.
+Embracing scale-dependence to achieve a deeper understanding of biodiversity and its change across communities. *bioRxiv* 275701. doi: https://doi.org/10.1101/275701

 # How to install mobr

 The easiest option is to install the package directly from GitHub using the package `devtools`.
 If you do not already have `devtools` installed then need to install it.